icons8/megacreator-docs/docs/index.md

   <img width="900" src="/public/resolution.png">
 </p>

 Often you will need to apply a specific color to the canvas, so head to the **Backgrounds** section in the left-side panel.
-There you can choose a color or a gradient from a preset palette, set your own color via a colorpicker or by inputting a HEX-code.
-Below the color options you will also see suggested graphic assets you can use as backgrounds.
+There you can choose a color or a gradient from a preset palette, set a custome color via a color picker, or by inputting a HEX-code.
+Below the color options, you will also see suggested graphic assets you can use as backgrounds.

 ## Libraries and Search

-The main highlight of Mega Creator are the integrated libraries of Icons8 graphics, which let you seamlessly combine and modify any of our assets in your designs.
+The main highlight of Mega Creator is the integrated libraries of Icons8 graphics, which let you seamlessly combine and modify any of our assets in your designs.
 Currently the tool includes **illustrations**, **3D models**, **icons** and **photos**.
 Some categories such as **Shapes** and **Backgrounds** combine several types of assets.

 Click on the **Icons** section of the left-side panel.
-You can use the search bar at the top to find icons from all styles we have, or use the filters and categories menu to limit the search.
+You can use the search bar at the top to find icons from all styles we have or use the filters and categories menu to limit the search.

 <p align="center">
   <img width="900" src="/public/icons.png">